ThomasClemons/python-challenge-1/README.md

 While loop until (N)o is entered:

-1. Menu Categories are displayed
+1. Menu categories are displayed on screen
-<pre>From which menu would you like to order?**
+<pre>From which menu would you like to order?
 1: Snacks
 2: Meals
 3: Drinks
 4: Dessert
 </pre>

-2. Enter a number for one of the items on the menu at the "**Type menu number:**" prompt
+2. Enter a number corresponding to the item you would like to order at the "**Type menu number:**" prompt
 <pre>Type menu number:
 </pre>